 - going to bed and getting up at regular times

-- reducing clutter and electronic screens in the bedroom
+- keeping electronic devices outside the bedroom

 Managing unwanted hair

 For milder cases, people can try home methods, such as waxing, plucking, or hair removal cream.
 However, it is best to check first with a dermatologist, as some creams can have adverse effects.

 Laser hair removal and electrolysis can have longer-term effects than waxing or cream, but they can be expensive.
 Always see a qualified and experienced practitioner for these treatments.
 There may be risks, and they can affect people in different ways.

 Here are some answers to questions people often ask about PCOS and menopause.

 The hormonal imbalance that causes PCOS does not change over time, and PCOS